- Hmm, we can't reach this page error seems to occur quite a lot in Microsoft Edge.

-There’s a mega-thread on Microsoft’s Community forums, where users are actively reporting this issue even today.
-Just like it was the case with some other problems related to Windows 10, or its features, Microsoft remains silent about this issue as well, leaving users on their own.
+Just like it was the case with some other problems related to Windows 10, or its features, Microsoft remains silent about this issue.

-How to solve the “Hmm, we can’t reach this page” problem in Microsoft Edge
+How can I solve the We can’t reach this page problem in Edge?

 - Change DNS server addresses